-James Inglis Reid was a Scotsman who immigrated to Vancouver in 1908.
+James Inglis Reid was a Scotsman who immigrated to Vancouver in 1906.
 He began his career on the West Coast working for H.A.
 Edgett Company Ltd., one of the leading grocery firms of the day.
-By the next year, in 1909, he branched out on his own, first opening a store on Westminster Street (now Main Street) where he sold items such as cured ham, eggs and butter.
+In 1908 he branched out on his own, first opening a store on Westminster Street (now Main Street) where he sold items such as cured ham, eggs and butter.

 Reid later moved the business to Harris Street (now Georgia Street), and then made one final move in 1915 to 559 Granville Street, capitalizing on the shift of commercial activities to the area.
 Two years later after the final move, he hired an experienced butcher, fellow Scotsman Horatio Nelson Menzies.
 Between Reid’s business-sense and Menzies’ valuable meat processing knowledge the company began to flourish.
 The shop’s offerings expanded to include a variety of house-made Scottish specialties and fresh sausages.

 In 1922 Reid purchased the shop’s building and embarked on a major renovation.
 The basement became the site for the smokehouse, curing operations, coolers, and supplies storage.
 The main floor remained as the retail space, but the floors and counters were outfitted in black and white marble and a cooler for fresh meat was added.
 The second floor was reserved for the business office, locker room, lunch room, and cheese maturing storage area, while the top floor became the baking area and kitchen for the production of goods, such as fresh sausages.

 The company officially became James Inglis Reid, Ltd. on December 24, 1930, when it was incorporated.